 My conservation interests eschewed celebrity for a long time.
-However a few years ago I realized that I was just always coming across celebrities or charismatic figures in certain wildlife circles with too much regularity to ignore.
+However in the mid 2000s ago I realized that I was just always coming across celebrities or charismatic figures in certain wildlife circles with too much regularity to ignore.
 Moreover there were some odd patterns in the people I was encountering.
 Most of the public figures well known in African circles were white, and many were expats, whereas in India and South East Asia white expats were a minority.
 Why should this pattern exist?
 The more I read about celebrity the more I realized that it was indeed one of the means by which conservation and capitalism are becoming more intertwined.
 It was not just a curious distraction in glossy magazines, but quite a substantial force changing people, nature and conservation in the process.

 Studying celebrity and conservation was hard.
 I had been part of that silent majority who managed to live quite happily in complete ignorance of most celebrity’s names.
 When I realised that I was going to have to take an interest in it and find out how it works, my main problem was that I simply did not know the names of the people involved.
 And when I found out what they were, I still did not know who they were.